 How good are the cameras on camera phones?

-Social networking websites, picture messaging and the instant sharing functions available on many of the latest camera phones have contributed to a huge demand for high quality digital cameras on mobile phones.
+The growth of social networking websites, picture messaging, photo blogs and the instant sharing functions available on many of the latest camera phones have contributed to a huge demand for high quality digital cameras on mobile phones.

-Camera phones have become more affordable too.
-Nowadays you can pick up an excellent camera phone comparable to most digital cameras free with a range of mobile contracts.
+High-end camera phones have become more affordable too.
+Nowadays you can pick up an excellent camera phone that's almost comparable to an SLR for free with a range of mobile contracts.

 Compare the latest free mobile phones Free mobile phones